ashimdahal/FRIDA-TEAM_AIR/README.md

 * [Why Name Frida?](#why-name-frida)
 * [Features](#features)
 * [Contributors](#contributors)

 ## General info
 Every year, heavy rainfall continues to affect most districts of Nepal causing floods, triggering landslides leading to a huge number of deaths of innocents and heavy damage in the property.
 According to Nepal Disaster Risk Reduction Portal(NDRR), over 39 landslides and 16 floods were reported just in the first week of July 2021.
 According to the report, a total of 38 people died and 51 were injured within that time.
 More than 1250 people had been evacuated, 5100 displaced and a total of 790 houses were destroyed. <br><br>
 This is only the statistics for a week, and when we go throughout the whole monsoon season the damage is even harsher.
 Therefore, we created Frida, with the aim to tackle this problem and reduce the impact by half or even more.
 As monsoon rainfall mostly has a localized impact, search and rescue operations are often delayed because of harsh weather conditions, and considering the fact that rescuing after a disaster is not the best solution, we created Frida; a system that can predict flood and landslides events before they even happen.
 With advanced deep learning and data analytics tools at its heart, Frida uses past weather and calamities data to make predictions with 99.9% validation accuracy and 0.0012 validation loss.<br><br> The goal of Frida is not only to act as an alert system but be a one-stop solution for all climate action needs.
 Frida scrapes the web/google news to provide a summary of all international news from portals like The New York Times, The Washington Post, and much more related to climate change topics.
 On top of that, Frida also scrapes Nepali news portals like OnlineKhabar, and Setopati to bring the users local news on climate change.
 Frida also scrapes online events manager social media handle meetups to filter out any upcoming climate change-related events near the user and if the user is feeling generous, Frida would also scrape fundraising campaigns related to climate change.
-On top of that, Frida would be the last application the user would need to get weather updates with a personalized message surrounding the weather forecast sent daily to the user..
+On top of that, Frida would be the last application the user would need to get weather updates with a personalized message surrounding the weather forecast sent daily to the user.

 ## Technologies
 With the implementation of principles of machine learning and deep learning, to predict the landslides and floods nearby, and statistical analysis of weather-map data, Frida is an application fully powered by Firebase at the backend, presented in dart flutter and served in “.apk” format.
 Though the code and structuring in the backend may look complex, the app is designed such that users won’t have trouble accessing the features.
-UI is as simple and intuitive as possible.<br><br>
+UI is as simple and intuitive as possible.

 <p align="left">